luqmanMohammed/eventsrunner-k8s-sensor/README.md

 ---
 ## 1. What is it?
-[Events Runner](https://github.com/luqmanMohammed/eventsrunner) is a config driven automation server that can be used to do event-driven automation which follows the sensor-runner architecture.
-Sensors are  intended to send events from several sources to the Events Runner using the server's Rest API.
+[Events Runner](https://github.com/luqmanMohammed/eventsrunner) is a config-driven automation server that can be used to do event-driven automation where it follows the sensor-runner architecture.
+Sensors are intended to send events from several sources to the server utilizing its Rest API.
 Events Runner will process the received events and trigger actions based on configs.

-This project implements a config driven sensor to listen on Kubernetes events and trigger actions.
-The sensor is implemented in Go and uses the [k8s.io/client-go](https://pkg.go.dev/k8s.io/client-go) to interface with Kubernetes.
-The sensor can be configured using the Rules construct to define what k8s events to listen on.
-The actions taken by sensor can be either forwarding the event to Events Runner or running a script.
+This project implements a config-driven sensor to listen to Kubernetes events and trigger actions.
+The sensor is implemented in Go and uses the [k8s.io/client-go](https://pkg.go.dev/k8s.io/client-go) library to interface with Kubernetes.
+The sensor can be configured using the Rules construct to define what k8s events to listen to.
+The actions taken by the sensor can be either forwarding the event to Events Runner or running a script.

 ---